Wainuiomata boasts a rich history, with certain individuals and families playing pivotal roles in shaping its story over the years.

 Sinclair Family

-The Sinclair family had a significant influence on the valleys east of what is now known as The Village.
-They owned land in Moores Valley, Sinclair Valley, Skerretts Gully (now Sunny Grove), and the area now known as Hine Road.
-On this land, they operated a successful timber milling business.
-However, the government, on behalf of the Wellington City Council, reached an agreement to designate part of their land as a water catchment area for a dam to supply Wellington with water, prohibiting further logging in that region.
-Combined with increased competition from forestry in the Hutt Valley and other areas closer to the main rail line, the Sinclair family eventually sold their land and left Wainuiomata.
+The Sinclair family had a significant influence on the valleys east of what is now known as Homedale.
+They owned land in Moores Valley, Sinclair Valley (Reservoir Valley), Skerretts Gully (Sunny Grove), and the area including and surrounding Hine Road.
+On this land, they ran a thriving timber milling business.
+However, the government, acting on behalf of the Wellington City Council, designated a portion of their property as a water catchment area for a dam to supply Wellington with water, restricting further logging in that zone.
+Faced with increased competition from forestry operations in the Hutt Valley and areas closer to the main Wairarapa line, the Sinclair family ultimately sold their assets during bankruptcy proceedings and departed Wainuiomata.